What’s period syncing—and is it a real thing?

 Some swear up and down that women’s cycles always align when living with other people who menstruate.
 Others think any cycle overlap is merely a coincidence.
 Clearly, there’s no one reigning consensus about period syncing.

 Before we get too ahead of ourselves, let’s break down the term ‘menstrual synchrony.’
 Menstrual synchrony is the idea that when people who menstruate live in close proximity, their menstrual cycles will eventually line up.
-Under this theory, their periods arrive right around the same time each month.
+Under this theory, their periods onset right around the same time each month.

 Menstrual synchrony doesn’t mean cycles are perfectly aligned (i.e. starting and stopping bleeding on the exact same day).
 For example, one menstruator may notice that their cycle starts one to two days after their roommate’s, but the general idea is that there will be some amount of period overlap.1